From carats to clarity, styles to settings, head to the best places to purchase an engagement ring in Hong Kong that will make her (or him) say yes

 For minimalists, a timeless solitaire diamond in a prong ring setting may be a perfect choice.
-Other popular options are the classic Tiffany setting, the elegant split-shank setting, the slimming bar setting and the sparkly pavé setting.
+Other popular options are the classic Tiffany setting, the elegant split-shank setting, the slimming bar setting, and the sparkly pavé setting.

 No two diamonds are created equal.
 Even two oval cut diamond rings do not look the same.
-When buying an engagement ring, the size of the diamond is often – if not always – the first feature that gets the attention of its wearer and its admirers, so it’s key to find a size that satisfies.
+When buying an engagement ring, the size of the diamond is often – if not always – the first thing that gets the attention of its wearer and its admirers, so it’s key to find a size that satisfies.

 Ideal for both minimalists and maximalists, the Split Shank Engagement Ring has a split band that encircles the finger and holds the diamond.
 It offers the option of adding side diamonds or other stones, making the ring look extravagant and extra sparkly.

 Now that you’ve established your partner’s style and the diamond’s features, it’s time to hunt that perfect engagement ring.
-Hong Kong offers a multitude of large jewellery boutiques, so finding a rare cut and shape can be a breeze.
+Hong Kong offers a multitude of large jewelry boutiques, so finding a rare cut and shape can be a breeze.